Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20221123/software_stacks.md

 EasyBuild will then use existing modules for dependencies if those are already on the system or in your personal or project stack.

-Note however that the **build-in easyconfig files that come with EasyBuild do not work on LUMI** at the moment.
+Note however that the **built-in easyconfig files that come with EasyBuild do not work on LUMI** at the moment.

 -   For the GNU toolchain we would have problems with MPI.
 EasyBuild there uses Open MPI and that